maidsafe/rfcs/proposed/0028-launcher-low-level-api/0028-launcher-low-level-api.md

 chunks and saved as Immutable Data.
 The self-encryption process returns a DataMap, using which the actual data can be retrieved.

-The DataMap obtained is saved to network as Immutable Data through self-encryption and the ID of the Immutable Data is used to refer to the DataMap.
+The DataMap obtained is saved to network as Immutable Data and the ID of the Immutable Data is used to refer to the DataMap.
+This will make it easier and avoid passing the serialised DataMap to and fro between the launcher and the application.

 After a create or update operation a new ID relating to the DataMap will be returned.

 #### Create